syeung14/speaking/knowledge/if money doesn’t buy happiness, you’re spending it wrong.md

 You have that initial burst of joy.
 This is so cool and so exciting.
 And then pretty soon you forget about it, and it breaks.
-That shiny new object will lose its luster, and you will not have a long-lasting happiness associated with that.
+That shiny new object `will lose its luster`, and you will not have a long-lasting happiness associated with that.
-And as a matter of fact, it could backfire and make you feel worse.
+And as a matter of fact, it could
+`backfire and make you feel worse`.
 - You enjoy it for the moment, but then because that's all it is, is a short-lived thing, it basically fades away.